gagibran/clean-architecture-repository-template/README.md

 I created this template so that I don't have to write a lot of boilerplate code when I want to create a new project and I wanted to share my approach to this architecture.

 This is heavily inspired in Steve 'Ardalis' Smith's [clean architecture template](https://github.com/ardalis/CleanArchitecture).
-Check out his [YouTube channel](https://www.youtube.com/c/Ardalis) for more information on this architecture.
+Check out his [YouTube channel](https://www.youtube.com/c/Ardalis) for more information on this architecture. **I did not use the [specification pattern](https://www.youtube.com/watch?v=BgWWbBUWyig&t=146s) here**.

 ## Installation